jrbrowning/ollama-tools-api/RAG_docs/03-chapter__fastapi-sse-streaming-chat/README.md__03-chapter__fastapi-sse-streaming-chat.txt

 - **Privacy**: Your prompts, your tools, your data.
 All on your machine.
 - **Cost**: Learn and experiment without burning through credits.
 Save them for production.
 - **Speed**: No network latency during development.
-GPU-accelerated Ollama runs the best.
-CPU inference in Docker is slower, but works the same.
+GPU-accelerated Ollama runs with millisecond response times.
+CPU inference in Docker is slower but works the same.
 - **Control**: Debug, modify, break, fix.
 See exactly what's happening.

 ---